Jan Janszoon: Iceland

-The ships sailed to Bessastaðir, seat of the Danish governor of Iceland, to raid but were unable to make a landing – it is said they were thwarted by cannon fire from the local fortifications (Bessastaðaskans) and a quickly mustered group of lancers from the Southern Peninsula.
+The ships sailed to Bessastaðir, seat of the Danish governor of Iceland, to raid, but were unable to make a landing – it is said they were thwarted by cannon fire from the local fortifications (Bessastaðaskans) and a quickly mustered group of lancers from the Southern Peninsula.
 They decided to sail home to Salé, where they sold their captives as slaves.

 Two corsair ships from Algiers, possibly connected to Janszoon's raid, came to Iceland on 4 July and plundered there.
 Then they sailed to Vestmannaeyjar off the southern coast and raided there for three days.
 Those events are collectively known in Iceland as Tyrkjaránið (the Turkish abductions), as the Barbary states were nominally a part of the Ottoman Empire.

-Accounts by enslaved Icelanders who spent time on the corsair ships claimed that the conditions for women and children were normal, in that they were permitted to move throughout the ship, except to the quarter deck.
+Accounts by enslaved Icelanders who spent time on the corsair ships claimed that the conditions for women and children were normal, in that they were permitted to move throughout the ship, except to the quarterdeck.
 The pirates were seen giving extra food to the children from their own private stashes.
-A woman who gave birth on board a ship was treated with dignity, being afforded privacy and clothing by the pirates.
+A woman who gave birth on board a ship was treated with dignity and afforded privacy and clothing by the pirates.
 The men were put in the hold of the ships and had their chains removed once the ships were far enough from land.
 Despite popular claims about the treatment of captives, Icelander accounts do not mention that slaves were raped on the voyage itself, however, Guðríður Símonardóttir, one of the few captives to later return to Iceland, was sold into sex slavery as a concubine.

-Sack of Baltimore, Ireland
+Baltimore

 Having sailed for two months and with little to show for the voyage, Janszoon turned to a captive taken on the voyage, a Roman Catholic named John Hackett, for information on where a profitable raid could be made.
-The Protestant residents of Baltimore, a small town in West Cork, Ireland, were resented by the Roman Catholic native Irish because they were settled on lands confiscated from the O'Driscoll clan.
-Hackett directed Janszoon to this town and away from his own.
+The English Puritan residents of Baltimore, a small town in West Cork, Ireland, were resented by local Gaels because they were settled on lands confiscated from the Clan O'Driscoll and, far more importantly, they had ceased paying black rent in return for living on Clan territory.
+Hackett directed Janszoon towards this town and away from his own.
 Janszoon sacked Baltimore on 20 June 1631, seizing little property but taking 108 captives, whom he sold as slaves in North Africa.
 Janszoon was said to have released the Irish and taken only English captives.
 Shortly after the sack, Hackett was arrested and hanged for his crime.
 "Here was not a single Christian who was not weeping and who was not full of sadness at the sight of so many honest maidens and so many good women abandoned to the brutality of these barbarians".
 Only two of the villagers ever returned to their homeland.